Ide Were Were is a song to the goddess Ochun, the goddess of intimacy, love, beauty, wealth, and the Mother of the African sweet or fresh waters.

-Similar with Isis (the feminine archetype for creation), Goddess Ochun brought the profound teaching of mysticism, divination, agriculture, and culture to humans.
+Similar to Isis (the feminine archetype for creation), Goddess Ochun brought the profound teaching of mysticism, divination, agriculture, and culture to humans.
 Additionally, Ochun is known as the mother of the fishes of the seas and the birds of the forest.

 Moreover, according to the ancients, the goddess was the only female Irunmole amongst the original 16 sent from the spirit realm to create the world.

 Accordingly, the Mother of the African is revered as “Yeye” — the sweet mother of us all.
-Also, in the Yoruba/Cuban religious view, the goddess is linked with the color yellow, the essential metals copper and gold, mirrors, and anything of lightness, charm, beauty and sweet taste.
+Also, in the Yoruba/Cuban religious view, the goddess is linked with the color yellow, the essential metals copper and gold, mirrors, and anything of lightness, charm, beauty, and sweet taste.

 Complete mantra lyrics: